 Wearing a polo shirt with style is primarily a question of choosing the right fit and selecting the right fabric knit type to complement both your body shape and the occasion.
 While the polo shirt is often grouped with t-shirts as a strictly casual item, choosing a high quality brand and shirt-like style will elevate it to many more formal uses.
 There are a few basic rules to follow to get this right every time.

-Fabric Type: Jersey and Piqué Knits
+Knit Type: Jersey and Piqué

-The most popular fabric types used in polo shirts are jersey and piqué.
+The most popular fabric knit types used in polo shirts are jersey and piqué.
 Jersey has a smooth, flat and somewhat elastic surface (see fig. 1) with a slightly more textured reverse.
 It has a lighter feel which is good for warm weather or those who prefer a lightweight fabric.

 Fig. 1 Jersey knit fabric

 Piqué, on the other hand, may be either knitted or woven.
 It features a raised design with a waffle-like appearance (see fig. 2).
 Piqué’s advantages include durability, showing perspiration less, and its attractive textured detailing.
-Because piqué is an open weave, it is preferred for very hot climates or strenuous activity.
+Because piqué is an open weave, it is preferred for hot climates or strenuous activity.
 It also tends to drape better for those with more around the middle (see further below).

 Fig. 2 Piqué knit fabric

 Body ShapeFor normal to athletic body shapes, you should feel free to choose either jersey knit or piqué.
 Jersey knits tend to have a smarter appearance due to their construction which has a smooth finish.
 This is even more so on luxury polo shirts which will often be mercerised to improve colour retention giving the cloth extra shine.